grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 	#endif

-The `FAUST_ADDHORIZONTALSLIDER` or `FAUST_ADDHORIZONTALBARGRAPH` can the be implemented to do whatever is needed with the `Gain", fHslider0, 0.0f, 0.0f, 1.0f, 0.01f` and `"Vol", fHbargraph0, 0.0f, 1.0f` parameters respectively.
+The `FAUST_ADDHORIZONTALSLIDER` or `FAUST_ADDHORIZONTALBARGRAPH` can then be implemented to do whatever is needed with the `Gain", fHslider0, 0.0f, 0.0f, 1.0f, 0.01f` and `"Vol", fHbargraph0, 0.0f, 1.0f` parameters respectively.

 The more sophisticated `FAUST_LIST_ACTIVES` and `FAUST_LIST_PASSIVES` macros can possibly be used to call any `p` function (defined elsewhere in the architecture file) on each item.
 The [minimal-static.cpp](https://github.com/grame-cncm/faust/blob/master-dev/architecture/minimal-static.cpp) file demonstrates this feature.